Entanglement dynamics in $\kappa$-deformed spacetime: Entanglement dynamics of two atoms without the environment-induced interatomic interaction

-In Fig.~\ref{circularly3-4}, we plot how the maximal concurrence during evolution is affected by the interatomic separation and centripetal acceleration of atoms.
-As shown in Figs.~\ref{circularly3-4} (a) and (b), when the two atoms are static ($a/\omega=0$) the maximal entanglement for the $\kappa$-deformed spacetime case and that for the Minkowski spacetime case can not be distinguished.
-However, one can find they become more distinguishable with the increase of the centripetal acceleration.
-The maximal entanglement behavior via the centripetal acceleration depends on the interatomic separation: it would first increase to a maximum and then decay to zero with the increase of the centripetal acceleration when the interatomic separation is relatively small; or decay monotonically to zero when the interatomic separation is relatively far.
+In Fig.~\ref{circularly3-4}, we plot how the maximum of concurrence during evolution is affected by the interatomic separation and centripetal acceleration of atoms.
+As shown in Figs.~\ref{circularly3-4} (a) and (b), when the two atoms are static ($a/\omega=0$), the maximum entanglement in the $\kappa$-deformed and Minkowski spacetime cases cannot be distinguished.
+However, one can find that they become more distinguishable with the increase in the centripetal acceleration.
+The maximum entanglement behavior via centripetal acceleration depends on the interatomic separation: it would first increase to a maximum and then decay to zero with the increase in the centripetal acceleration when the interatomic separation is relatively small, or it would decay monotonically to zero when the interatomic separation is relatively far.
 Furthermore, Figs.~\ref{circularly3-4} (c) and (d) show how the maximum entanglement generated depends on the interatomic separation with fixed centripetal acceleration.
-Remarkably, the interatomic distance regime where entanglement can be created is the acceleration-dependent.
-Therefore, we can find that even the spacetime deformation parameter $\kappa$ is relatively large, and one can find the spatial region where entanglement can be created in the $\kappa$-deformed spacetime while cannot in the Minkowski spacetime with the assistance of the centripetal acceleration (see Fig.~\ref{circularly3-4} (d)).
+Remarkably, the interatomic distance regime where entanglement can be generated is dependent on acceleration.
+Therefore, we find, even when the spacetime deformation parameter $\kappa$ is relatively large, a spatial region where entanglement can be created in the $\kappa$-deformed spacetime.
+Meanwhile, entanglement cannot be created in the Minkowski spacetime even with the assistance of the centripetal acceleration (Fig.~\ref{circularly3-4} (d)).